2015 Competition Description

 WHO CAN ENTER?

-Any resident of the 12 TAC and APICDA communities as of April 1, 2014 can enter.
+Any resident of the 12 TAC and APICDA communities as of August 1, 2014 can enter.
+Former region residents currently living in Alaska are eligible for a former resident prize if they are currently living in Alaska.
 There are no age limits.

 APICDA and TAC Eligible Communities